MA(RCA) SWLA

 Photo: David and Gertie (German Wirehaired Pointer), Mull

-In 1993-95 I completed a Masters in Natural History Illustration at the Royal College of Art in London, studying under John Norris Wood and David Boys.
+From 1993 to 1995, I completed a Master’s in Natural History Illustration at the Royal College of Art in London, where I had the privilege of studying under renowned artists John Norris Wood and David Boys.
+This experience deepened my understanding of the natural world and its artistic expression.

 Society of Wildlife Artists (SWLA)